Wigand Siebel

 Wigand Siebel (born 4 January 1929 in Freudenberg, Westphalia, died 29 August 2014) was a German sociologist.

 Scientific career

 After his graduation, Siebel worked for the Social Research Center of Dortmund.
-In 1964, he was appointed a lecturer at the Ruhr University at Bochum.
+In 1964, he was appointed a lecturer at the Ruhr University in Bochum.
 In 1965, he was appointed Professor of Sociology at the University of the Saarlands in Saarbrücken.

 The following is his academic timeline: